reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 For example, this error may be caused by having one branch end in consensus step and the other in a step.
 You can fix this by ensuring both branches end in the same mode.

-Another example is a `{!reach} Participant` makes their first publication in the branch of a conditional.
-You can fix this by having the `{!reach} Participant` make their first publication before the conditional statement.
+Another example is a `{!rsh} Participant` makes their first publication in the branch of a conditional.
+You can fix this by having the `{!rsh} Participant` make their first publication before the conditional statement.

 ## {#RE0067} RE0067

-This error indicates that you are attempting to bind a secret value to an identifier of the wrong format. secret identifiers must be prefixed with `{!reach} _`.
+This error indicates that you are attempting to bind a secret value to an identifier of the wrong format. secret identifiers must be prefixed with `{!rsh} _`.

-For example, the code below erroneously assigns a secret value to a public identifier, `{!reach} x`:
+For example, the code below erroneously assigns a secret value to a public identifier, `{!rsh} x`:

 ```reach
 A.only(() => {